danielefongo/microscope/readme.md

 # Microscope

-Micro fuzzy finder for neovim.
+A micro and highly composable finder for Neovim.

 ## Disclaimer